-It all started toward the end of 1994, when Li Guang accompanied a charity team to a primary school in Zunyi, Southwest China's Guizhou for the children?"
-Furthermore, he noticed holes and cracks in the mud walls of a classroom.
-The children were without shoes and in thin clothing, exposed to the cold air from outside.
-They had wooden boards on stumps for desks and there were no
+It all started toward the end of 1994, when Li Guang accompanied a charity team to a primary school in Zunyi, Southwest China's Guizhou province.

 As a Red Army veteran, he was angry to find that the school's playground didn't have a national flag.
-Li asked the headmaster: "How do you hold flag-raising ceremonies who reminded him of his own childhood.
-Born in Zunyi in 1921, Li was orphaned at age 2.
-By the time he turned 8, his foster parents kept thinking of the children had left him.
-He started herding cattle for landlords and often went hun-
+Li asked the headmaster: "How do you hold flag-raising ceremonies for the children?"